predsci/PROF/mkdocs/docs/setup.md

 The above should be zero.

-We know select a state and a season
+We now select a state and a season

 >\> state = "CA"